Last Updated on July 9, 2026 by Daniel Globe

 | 6 ft or taller | 130 cm |

-You’ll get better posture, balance, and control when the shaft fits your frame.
-Pay attention to hiking staff materials, since weight and stiffness affect feel, and consider adjustable trekking poles if you want more range.
+Pay attention to staff material, since weight and stiffness affect feel, and consider adjustable poles for more range.
 On steep terrain, add about 5 cm for uphill or downhill changes.
-That small tweak helps you move with more freedom and less strain.

 How to Choose the Right Hiking Staff Length